Nebraska health insurance exchange

 HHS is running the exchange in Nebraska via HealthCare.gov.
-As of December 1, the site was working well for the majority of users, and was vastly improved from where it was at the beginning of open enrollment.
-Residents who need enrollment assistance can contact Community Action of Nebraska or the Ponca Tribe of Nebraska - both received federal grants to hire navigators, who can answer questions and assist with the enrollment process.
+Residents who need enrollment assistance can contact Community Action of Nebraska or the Ponca Tribe of Nebraska – both received federal grants to hire navigators, who can answer questions and assist with the enrollment process.
 Community Action of Nebraska has a toll free number (1-800-318-2596) that people can use if they want to enroll over the phone.
 Residents who want in-person help can also visit one of Community Action’s offices to meet with a navigator.

 Before Heineman’s final decision, he had expressed some support for a state-run exchange, and the DOI had studied that option.
 The DOI gathered input from stakeholders, developed a set of working assumptions around policy and operations, and issued a number of requests for information and requests for proposals to engage subcontractors in developing an exchange.

 While the federal government manages most functions for the new marketplace, Nebraska oversees participating health plans.
 The Nebraska legislature also authorized a workgroup, called the Nebraska Exchange Stakeholder Commission, to provide input to state and federal officials on how the marketplace should operate.

 Four companies are selling policies through the federal marketplace in Nebraska: Blue Cross Blue Shield of Nebraska, Coventry Health Care, CoOportunity (a new health care cooperative), and Health Alliance Midwest.
-Preliminary rates were posted on the Nebraska Department of Insurance website in August, although consumers will need to compare plans at Healthcare.gov in order to see official rates and the impact of subsidies for eligible enrollees.
+Carriers needed to submit their proposed 2015 rates to the Nebraska Department of Insurance by June 30, and the rates will be released to the public later in the summer after they have been reviewed and finalized.